danforthcenter/plantcv/docs/pr_review_process.md

 ### Overview

+!!! note
     The steps below do not necessarily need to be followed precisely in this order.
 Not all PRs will require all steps and some will not require an in-depth review at all (e.g., minor documentation updates).

 ### Step 0: Set up a local PlantCV environment for the branch being reviewed